 Developing a fluent first language at an early age will facilitate the child’s development of cognition and written language.
 When reading, children need to use existing knowledge and a "top down" approach to understand the content.
 At the same time, children may need to use the "bottom up" approach through reading of words and sentences to understand the article and learn new concepts.
 In addition, we can enhance children's reading motivation through interesting learning activities, reading different kinds of books, and use of multi-sensory methods to help word learning, promote grammar learning and enrich their background knowledge.

-Family Health Service from DH and neonatal units from the Hospital Authority (HA) provide universal newborn hearing screening programs using the Distortion Product Otoacoustic Emission or Automated Auditory Brainstem Response.
-Student Health Service (SHS) also provides hearing screening for Primary 1 to Form 7 students who join their voluntary annual health check program.
+Family Health Service from DH and neonatal units from the Hospital Authority (HA) provide universal newborn hearing screening programs using the Distortion Product Otoacoustic Emissions and Automated Auditory Brainstem Response, respectively.
+Student Health Service (SHS) also provides hearing screening for Primary 1 to Form 6 students who join their voluntary annual health check program.

 Ear, Nose and Throat (ENT) Departments of HA, and Audiological services of CAS and SHS of DH provide diagnostic assessment for children with HI.

 HA offers medical and surgical interventions for children with HI.
 Since 1995, three cochlear implantation centres have been established in Queen Mary Hospital, Prince of Wales Hospital and Queen Elizabeth Hospital, respectively.
 In current practice, the age for paediatric cochlear implantation is around 1 year old.
 Hearing aids and assistive listening devices can be obtained through the Education Bureau (EDB) or the private sector.
 Auditory and speech training is available in speech therapy clinics under HA, EDB, non-governmental organizations and the private sector.